flexatone/present-df-typing/doc/tvt_lightning/slides.md

 Your types might benefit from `TypeVarTuple`

-Variadic generic DataFrames are available in StaticFrame
+Variadic generic DataFrames in StaticFrame

 </v-clicks>
 </Transform>